rukshar69/bengaluru-house-prices/README.md

 The **price** is the **target variable** here.

 ## Data Processing

+The code for data cleaning is in [this notebook](https://github.com/rukshar69/bengaluru-house-prices/blob/main/training_model/bengaluru_property_dataprocessing.ipynb)
 The aim is to create a simplified version of the data for linear regression.

 - 5 columns: *'location', 'size', 'total_sqft', 'bath', 'price'* are kept